reddit/devvit/devvit-docs/versioned_docs/version-0.9/api/redditapi/interfaces/SendPrivateMessageAsSubredditOptions.md

 • **to**: `string`

-The username of the recipient of the message. (without the leading u/)
+Recipient username (without the leading u/), or /r/name for that subreddit's moderators.

 #### Inherited from